KJHJason/Cultured-Downloader/.github/pull_request_template.md

 ## Program Infomation

 <!-- Which program did you add on to? -->
+- [ ] Cultured Downloader
-- [ ] cultured_downloader.exe
+- [ ] Pixiv Manual Login
-- [ ] pixiv_manual_login.exe
+- [ ] Fantia Manual Login

-Version: Add in the release version of the program that you have added on...
+Version: <!-- 1.10 or my latest commit before you forked it [dfd198b](https://github.com/KJHJason/Cultured-Downloader/commit/dfd198b11845b14ec8b3a0f09dc97a0595e0ecde) -->

 ## Summary of changes: